-Alfred State College is a community which promotes diversity and strives to create an atmosphere free of bias and prejudice in order that we may prepare students to lead successful and socially useful lives in a diverse society.
+Alfred State College is a community which promotes diversity and strives to create an atmosphere free of bias and prejudice in order to prepare students to lead successful and socially useful lives in a diverse society.
 Many organizations work toward this goal by providing educational, cultural, and social events.